 Cause and Effect

 This cognitive skill allows children to learn that they can manipulate the world around them and have an outcome.
-By giving your child cups they can see the impact of filling them up and dumping them out.
-Measuring cups work perfectly because the size variety will show them the differences in using a big cup and small.
+By giving your child cups (these are the ones we have) they can see the impact of filling them up and dumping them out.
+Stacking cups work perfectly because the size variety will show them the differences in using a big cup and small.
+Dump the water into different containers or pipes like these to give some variety to tub time.

 Teaching how to share should start at home.
 Many parents think they need to be around other children in order to learn to share but we can actually prepare them to share with others before the situation comes up at a play date.
 During bath time watch your child play with their boat for a while and then ask if you can have a turn.
 Prompt them to give you a turn or trade them with a different toy.
 Later on start playing with a different toy and when they become interested and start to point or ask for it say something like, “Your turn!” so that they can see sharing modeled for them.